RESEARCH

 Toxicology research

 Toxicological research helps to translate the aerosol assessment into an estimate of the risk-reduction potential for a smoke-free product.
 Some toxicology studies are necessary before clinical studies can begin.
 Toxicology answers the question of whether smoke-free product aerosols are toxic to cells and other model systems compared with cigarettes and allows scientists to understand the biological processes that lead from exposure to the onset of smoking-related diseases.
-Our toxicology research is conducted according to GLP and ISO standards, as well as guidelines published by the U.S. Food and Drug Administration (FDA), the Organisation for Economic Co-operation and Development (OECD), as well as other guidelines and national regulations.
+Our toxicology research is conducted according to GLP and ISO standards, as well as guidelines published by the U.S. FDA, the Organisation for Economic Co-operation and Development (OECD), as well as other guidelines and national regulations.

 Assessment Approach